ldm0/rspleeter/README.md

 ## FFmpeg dylib

-Download prebuilt FFmpeg artifacts from the release page, decompress it and put it under the source folder. (e.g. `./prebuilt_ffmpeg/lib/libffmpeg.dylib`)
+If you find building ffmpeg annoying, you can skip it by using prebuilt FFmpeg.
+Download prebuilt FFmpeg artifacts from the release page, decompress it and put it under the source folder. (e.g. `./prebuilt_ffmpeg/lib/libffmpeg.dylib`).

+When `cargo xtask` find the prebuilt FFmpeg artifacts, it will link against it and skip the FFmpeg building.

 If you want to build it manually, check this [doc](doc/build_ffmpeg_dylib_manually.md).